kusimo/blanla-gatsby-theme/README.md

 ![](./static/screenshot-3.png)

-## Features available but disabled / uncommented out
+## Features available but disabled
 There are other features I am not using on my site, this project was forked from [victorzhou.com](https://github.com/vzhou842/victorzhou.com).
 I have disabled the following features.

 - Comment